com-480-data-visualization/project-2023-vizmoica/README.md

 We divided our data analysis into three main axes:

-#### Mapping location data to countries ([eda_country.ipynb](/preprocessing/eda_country.ipynb))
+#### **Mapping location data to countries ([eda_country.ipynb](/preprocessing/eda_country.ipynb))**

 As we are interested in the worldwide influence of animes, we began by cleaning the location data that was scrapped from MyAnimeList in UserList and mapping it to the corresponding countries, if possible.
-We applied a function to the unique 55280 location strings retrieved from the 302673 users of the dataset, that leverages [GeoPy's API](https://geopy.readthedocs.io/en/stable/#) geolocation services to resolve the full location from the string, and keep only the country name.
+We applied a function to the unique 55,280 location strings retrieved from the 302,673 users of the dataset, that leverages [GeoPy's API](https://geopy.readthedocs.io/en/stable/#) geolocation services to resolve the full location from the string, and keep only the country name.
 Many location strings (in total 10%) failed however to be mapped, for one of the following reasons:
 - The string contains typos (e.g. "Las Veags,Nevada") which are not recognized by the geocoding service.
-Translating the string to English (using []()) corrects some of them
+Translating the string to English (using []()) corrects some of them.
-- The string is fictional (e.g. "Mordor, Middle-Earth") or not a location at all (e.g. "1871", "I don't think soo")
+- The string is fictional (e.g. "Mordor, Middle-Earth") or not a location at all (e.g. "1871", "I don't think soo").
 - The string contains additional words that make the geocoder fail, e,g., "Portland Oregon AKA The city of roses".
 In total, 15595 users (9.95%) have a undefined country.